CLAT Syllabus 2025: Detailed Subjects-wise Syllabus, Download PDF, Important Topics

 CLAT Maths Syllabus 2025

-Although CLAT 2025 maths carries only 10% weightage, it is considered a game changer due to its very factual answer options.
-However, unlike general maths, CLAT maths will not have straightforward problems.
-Questions in CLAT maths will be framed from a short of facts, conditions, data, graphs or textual representations containing numerical information.
-Candidates will have to study that information before answering the underlying questions.
-While gathering and processing such numerical information may consume some time, the skills tests are basic to mathematics only.
+Unlike general maths, CLAT maths will not have straightforward problems.
+Questions in CLAT maths will be framed based a set of facts, conditions, data, graphs or textual representations containing numerical information.
+Candidates have to study that information before answering the underlying questions.
+Gathering and processing such numerical information may consume some time, but the skills tests are basic to mathematics only.

 ParticularsImportant details